bodo-ai/Bodo/docs/docs/bodo_parallelism/advanced.md

-In cases where some code needs to be run once on each node in a multi-node cluster, such as a file system operation, installing packages, etc., it can be done as follows:
+In cases where some code needs to be run once on each node in a multi-node cluster, such as a file system operation, installing packages, etc., it can be done as follows from inside a JIT function:

 ```py
 if bodo.get_rank() in bodo.get_nodes_first_ranks():